 As one villain falls, another rises.

 The origin of the Sandman/Flint Marko (an inshape Thomas Haden Church, with his sad Jagger lips and famous green-striped shirt) is epic and heartrending all at once: after good ol’ 1950’s radiation comes to the rescue as Plot Device and irradiates Marko into a sentient sand-being, he finds he cannot grasp his daughter’s pendant without exerting an incredible force of will to cohere his molecules into solidity.
-The CGI visualization of the distraught Sandman’s sandy complexion is desolation boulevard; the best CG sand effects you will ever see in motion pictures today.
-He maintains, “I’m not a bad person.
+It’s a tragic moment, that will inform all of Church’s scenes, as he brings a staggering poignancy and desolation to his predicament: “I’m not a bad person.
 I’ve just had bad luck.”

 I’ll tell you who has bad luck – Dylan Baker, as one-armed Dr. Curt Connors.
 According to Spiderman lore, in trying to grow back his arm – through reptilian regeneration biology – Connors becomes The Lizard.
 Since 2002’s SPIDER-MAN, the Connors character has been mentioned or has traipsed onscreen for cameos – yet every new Spiderman movie sees Mr. Baker in one-armed professor mode, as yet ungreen and unscaled.
 Is Raimi just teasing US – or HIM?